ma23m/DA6401---Assignment-1/README.md

 The dataset 10 categories are:

 T-shirt/top

 Trouser

 Pullover

 Dress

 Coat

 Sandal

 Shirt

 Sneaker

 Bag

 Ankle boot

-Before training the model, each image is flattened, transforming the 28x28 pixel matrix into a 1D array of length 784.
-This allows the neural network to process the images as a set of features.
-Furthermore, the pixel values across the entire training, validation, and test datasets are normalized to a range between 0 and 1 to improve the stability and performance of the model.
+### Data Processing:

-Additionally, the labels for each image are converted into one-hot encoded arrays of length 10, where each array corresponds to one of the 10 possible classes, transforming the categorical labels into a numerical format suitable for training the neural network.
+Before training the model, each image of the fashion-MNIST dataset is flattened where transform the 28x28 pixel image into a 1D array of length 784.
+This helps the neural network to process the images as a set of features.Then, the entire training, v testing and validation datasets are normalized to a range between 0 and 1 to improve the performance of the neural network model.Then  use the one hot encoded function to convert the label of each image into one-hot encoded arrays of length 10 where transforming the categorical value into a numerical value.